spencemcd/m9-javascript/README.md

 This [blog-post](https://toddmotto.com/everything-you-wanted-to-know-about-javascript-scope/) is much more robust explanation of the topic, and you should seek it out ~~if~~ when you run into scoping problems.

 ## Array Manipulation
 Perhaps the most common data structure you will work with is the `array`.
 For example, when you read in a `.csv` file into your program, each row is typically interpreted as an element in an array.
-Note, each one of those elements in the `array` is an `object`, with the key-value pairs representing the columns and values of the `.csv` file (more on this in [module-5](https://github.com/INFO-474/m5-data).)
+Note, each one of those elements in the `array` is an `object`, with the key-value pairs representing the columns and values of the `.csv` file.

 A common task when working with arrays is to iterate through each element and pass that element into a function.
 For example, you may be adding a point to a map for each element in an array.
 While you could write a loop, this can also accomplished using the `map` method: